CUERT-Shell/ElectricalRndD_TeamDev/Esp32_RCcontrollerV0/README.md

 #### Warning
 Never Connect usb to the esp32, while plugging in the 12V input (At least remove the buck enable header)

-production : gerbers for production and bom bom : html interactive bom
+production : gerbers for production and bom
+bom : html interactive bom
 LIB : component library used
-Doc : 3d model , images , schematic (pdf) , etc
+Doc : 3d model , images , schematic (pdf) , etc  s